oasis-open/odata-rapid/docs/rapid-pro-operations.md

 ---
 id: operations
-title: Rest API Design (RAPID) Profile Operations
+title: Actions and Functions
-sidebar_label: Rapid Operations
+sidebar_label: Actions and Functions
 ---

 Although a pure REST service would perform operations through manipulating the state of resources,